-(e) a constant ratio between solid and energy use of forest biomass as documented in the period from 2000 to 2009 shall be assumed compared to the amount of raw material used by the wood fiber industry which are chips and saw dust from saw mill waste and pulp wood.
+(e) a constant ratio between solid and energy use of forest biomass as documented in the period from 2000 to 2009 shall be assumed categories wood based panels, paper products and energy use were compared to the amount of raw material used by the wood fiber industry which are chips and saw dust from saw mill waste and pulp wood.
 The ratios raw material/pulp was 0.89, raw material/wood based panels was 0.02, and raw material/energy was 0.09.
-These ratios were held constant during the simulations for the FRL.
+These ratios were held constant during the simulations for the FRL and the distribution of the different product categories was documented.